SDanS/ssl_api_test/README.md

 Turn off SSL for all of the blesta modules until I can look into service certificates. . .
 It fails quite silently on DirectAdmin.

+It was necessary to install a letsencrypt ssl certificate for plesk.
+There is no option to disable ssl in the module configuration.

 * See if there is a way to simply make it more permissive.

+csf is installed on the blesta directadmin server.
+This too causes failures that are very quite.

 - [ ]   Generate Certs for each domain and subdomain